All you need to start your career in Medicine

 We are here to help you fulfil your potential and start you on the pathway to your dream career.

-Our Access to HE Diplomas give you the opportunity to apply for a degree in Medicine.
+Our Access to HE Diploma (Medicine) gives you the opportunity to apply for a degree in Medicine.

 Doctors work in all areas of health care, providing you with a wide range of career options.
 These include areas such as:

 - General Practice,

 - Public Health